 The modern concept of sexuality, as we understand it today, began to take shape in the late nineteenth century.
 Key figures in this development were Richard von Krafft-Ebing and Albert Moll.
 They played a pivotal role in reshaping the perception of sexuality during this period.

 This transformation of sexuality was closely tied to the recognition of sexual diversity, particularly within the medical and psychiatric communities.
 Prior to this era, acts considered immoral deviations from the norm were the primary focus.
-However, around 1870, psychiatrists began to shift their attention to the idea that these behaviors were not merely temporary deviations but rather inherent and pathological conditions.
+However, around 1870, psychiatrists began to shift their attention to the idea that these behaviours were not merely temporary deviations but rather inherent and pathological conditions.

 During the late nineteenth century, numerous psychiatrists collected and published case histories to classify and explain various deviant sexual behaviors.
-This marked the emergence of medical sexology, allowing for the diagnosis and discussion of these perversions.
+This marked the emergence of medical sexology, allowing the diagnosis and discussion of these perversions.

 Krafft-Ebing and Moll were at the forefront of this shift in perspective.
 They moved away from considering deviant sexuality as a symptom of underlying mental disorders and instead viewed it as an integral and continuous aspect of human sexuality.
 Their writings laid the foundation for our modern understanding of human sexuality, predating similar views expressed by Sigmund Freud and others.